tc39/proposal-pattern-matching/README.md

 With `^`, `LF` is evaluated as an expression, which results in the primitive value `0x0a`.
 This is then matched against `token`, and the clause matches only if `token` is `0x0a`.
 The right-hand side sees no new bindings.

 `^` can only be followed by an identifier, a chain (`^foo.bar.baz`), a function call (`^foo()`), or a parenthesized expression.

+Parentheses are not required around a pin pattern.

 *Note: the champions group is not settled on `^`, and is very open to different sigils, a keyword, or any other ideas to distinguish expressions from irrefutable matches.*